-With your subscription to Rogers NHL LIVE™ you get access to over 1,000 national & out-of-market regular season games, the Bridgestone Winter Classic®, the Coors Light Stadium™ Series and the entire 2019 Stanley Cup Playoffs
+With your subscription to Rogers NHL LIVE™ you get access to over 1,000 national & out-of-market regular season games1 , the 2019 Bridgestone Winter Classic®, the 2019 Honda NHL® All-Star Game, the 2019 Coors Light Stadium™ Series and the entire 2019 Stanley Cup Playoffs

 Note: Preseason games are not included for the 2018-19 NHL season

 I’m getting a message that says, “You do not have access to view this content.”
 Why?

 Games will not start until the time listed and will result in a message displaying, “You do not have access to view this content” until that time.

 What devices is Rogers NHL LIVE™ available on?

 Rogers NHL LIVE™ subscriptions can be accessed through the NHL app on Android smart phones and tablets, iPhones and iPads, desktop computers, Apple TV (3rd Generation and later), Xbox One, PlayStation 4, Roku and Google Chromecast.

 Please note: As of the 2018-19 NHL season, Xbox 360, PlayStation 3 and 2nd generation Apple TV’s are no longer supported devices for Rogers NHL LIVE™.

 What is the difference between Rogers NHL LIVE™ and Sportsnet NOW™?